E-06 Bladed Spinner: Sonic Adventure's Flying Badnik

 The approach depends on the character used:

-- Caution: A poorly timed attack can result in immediate damage due to the blades.
+- Caution: a poorly synchronized attack can lead to immediate damage due to the blades.

 💫 For a more emotional arc around Shadow, read the story of Maria Robotnik.

 The Bladed Spinner is not one of the advanced E-100 type units.
-It belongs to the category of specialized standard Badniks, designed to control airspace and strengthen level defense.
+It belongs to the category of standard specialized Badniks, designed to control airspace and strengthen the defense of levels.

 Although it plays no narrative role, the Bladed Spinner is often cited as representative of the evolution of 3D gameplay in Sonic Adventure, where verticality and space management take on increased importance.

-🧪 In the "Eggman variants" family like Prime, discover the Council's teenage coder: Dr. Don't.
+🧪 In the "Eggman variants" family ala Prime, discover the Council's teen coder: Dr. Don't.

 🛍️ Need a little extra for your setup?
 Browse our Sonic goodies & accessories.